 After reading so many hacks, you might have got a good idea about the efficiency of borax in cleaning.
 So wouldn’t it be very efficient in cleaning sink as well?
 Try it out yourself.

 Make a borax paste by mixing 2 Tbsp of lemon juice in ½ a cup of borax.
 Scrub the stains on the sink using a cloth or sponge dipped in this paste.
-Rinse with warm water and get a clean shining stainless sink in no time.
+Rinse with warm water and get a clean and shining sink in no time.

 11. Use borax to clean the windows

 Borax is so amazing.
 Along with other household stuff, it is also a successful window cleaner.

 Mix 1 Tbsp borax in a cup full of warm water.
 Transfer the mixture to a spray bottle and spray on the windows.
 Wipe it with a microfiber cloth on a rag.
 You can also clean and wipe the windows with a rag or sponge dipped in this solution.
 Repeat the process with a solution of equal parts of vinegar and water.
 Wipe it dry and you will have clean windows in no time.

 Cleaning the toilet is a headache.
 Isn’t it?
 But you will be surprised to see that borax makes it so easy to clean the toilet.
 All you need to do is to empty one cup of borax in the pot and add a ½ cup of vinegar to it.
 Let the solution do its work overnight.
 Then, scrub the toilet and flush!

 Borax acts on the grime and the dirt accumulated in the toilet.
 It deals with all of the dirt layers and yellowish color accumulated.
 Vinegar assists borax in the cleaning process and improves its efficiency.
 The act of borax of loosening the grime becomes more vigorous and better with the action of the vinegar.

 You may also like 31 all-time best house-cleaning tips that work like magic.